ehrnjic/jenkins-dockercli/README.md

 To test whether the Docker client has access to host Docker daemon you can execute this command:

 ```
-docker exec -it jenkins Docker version
+docker exec -it jenkins docker version
 ```

-In some cases, if you got permission denied while Docker client trying to connect to the Docker daemon socket at unix:///var/run/Docker.sock, you need to allow access to Docker daemon socket on host.
-This is not safe but it is the simplest way.
-Just give rw access to socket for others.
+In some cases, if you got permission denied while Docker client trying to connect to the Docker daemon socket at unix:///var/run/docker.sock, you need to allow access to Docker daemon socket on host.
+This is not safe but it is the simplest way, just give rw access to socket for others.

 ```
 sudo chmod o+rw /var/run/docker.sock